sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

 ---
 **A queer re-telling.
 Shakespeare meets gig theatre; dance, lip-sync battles, classic text, all fused into one riotous night of theatrical comedy.**

+In a seemingly liberal state, we are preparing for a royal wedding.
+The entertainment needs to be found and the Duke is keen on pomp and a party.
+However, homophobic parents are digging out old laws to oppress LGBTQ+ youth, which gets in the way of the fun.

+The forest is the obvious place for all to run, where an amateur theatre group prepare a performance for the wedding and young lovers are running to evade antiquated laws.
+The forest is full of magic and powerful beings unlike any mortal can comprehend.
+In the forest, the mortals uncover more about themselves than they thought they could, and some of them make asses of themselves.

+As dawn breaks and everyone arrives home, change has occurred and maybe love is clearer now than ever before and the state doesn’t need to police it.
+But regardless, we need a good wedding and celebration for all!

 This show contains adult content, and explores themes around sexuality.

 *A Midsummer Night’s Dream* plays at the [Bridewell Theatre](https://sedos.co.uk/venues/bridewell) from 14-24 September 2022.